What About Our Public Schools? Is HOPE the Answer?

 Education should not be the poor child in the state budget, but HOPE guarantees that that child will stay poor.
 It’s misguided to think we’re going to reverse our population decline and attract new residents by ignoring the value of public education.
 That will not happen.

-This article was originally printed in the Spirit of Jefferson on April 30, 2026.
+This article is an edited version of an article originally printed in the Spirit of Jefferson on April 30, 2026.